 The Milky Way and Beyond

-If you are a fan of the night skies, this workshop is for you!
-We start out with a fully outfitted overnight camping trip to White Pocket.
+If you are a fan of the night skies, this Milky Way Photo Workshop is for you!
+We begin with a fully outfitted overnight camping trip to White Pocket.
 From there, we have several more outings planned to photograph the brilliant Milky Way.
-Expect moderate hiking of 1-3 miles per day.
-All lodging is included.
+This workshop is rated moderate for physical intensity, with 1-3 miles of hiking each day.

 - Learn all the tips and tricks to photographing the night skies from your pro-instructors.
 You will learn both natural and low-level lighting techniques.